About Our Ultrasound Program

 - Prepare students to perform effectively as skilled allied health professionals with skills needed to meet the demand for quality employees

 The American Registry of Radiologic Technologists (ARRT) recognizes Midwestern Career College’s Associate of Applied Science in Diagnostic Medical Sonography program as an approved educational program for ARRT’s sonography certification and registration.
-Graduates of our Associate of Applied Science in Diagnostic Medical Sonography are eligible to sit for ARRT’s sonography exam after demonstration of 34 or 42 competencies.
+Graduates of our Associate of Applied Science in Diagnostic Medical Sonography are eligible to sit for ARRT’s sonography exam after demonstration of the required competencies.
 You can find MCC’s listing on the ARRT website here.

 ARRT certification is also a recognized prerequisite for ARDMS examination (see prerequisite 5 on page two of this application guide).

-Graduates of Associate of Applied Science in Diagnostic Medical Sonography Program may qualify to sit for the Registered Diagnostic Medical Sonographer (RDMS) credential through the American Registry of Diagnostic Medical Sonography if they complete additional externship hours and meet certain educational or experiential requirements.
+Graduates of Associate of Applied Science in Diagnostic Medical Sonography Program may qualify to sit for the Registered Diagnostic Medical Sonographer (RDMS) certification through the American Registry of Diagnostic Medical Sonography (ARDMS) if prior to admission into this program, he or she has graduated from: